-On 1 April 2022 we will adopt a new accounting standard for leases (IFRS16).
+On 1 April 2022 Local Government is required to adopt a new accounting standard for leases (IFRS16).
 This means that for all leases where we are the lessee, our right-to-use the asset will be recognised and we will account for the leased asset on our Balance Sheet as though we had purchased the asset.
-There are two exceptions to this where the value of the asset leased is below our £6,000 de minimis or the remaining term of the lease is less than a year.
+There are two exceptions to this where the value of the asset leased is below our £6,000 de minimis or the remaining term of the lease is less than 12 months.

-Existing leases will be brought onto the balance sheet.
+From 1 April 2022 existing leases will be brought onto the balance sheet.
 The introduction of increased numbers of leases onto the balance sheet will increase the level of capital spend to be financed i.e. the Capital Financing Requirement.
 Without any other change this would increase the amount we are required to set aside in the revenue budget to repay debt.
 However, we are already making lease rental payments from revenue budgets for these assets and therefore, to avoid paying for the leased assets twice, a technical adjustment will be made to ensure a "net nil" effect on the revenue budget.

 For assets under contracts entered into from 2022/23 onwards, the annual MRP charge will match the element of the rent/charge that goes to write down the balance sheet liability, to reflect accounting changes under IFRS16.
+Therefore, there will be no impact on available capital resources or the capital financing requirement from this new accounting requirement.